CodingItWrong/outsidein.dev/docs/vue/6-writing-data.md

 > CypressError: Timed out retrying: Expected to find content: 'Sushi Place' but never did.

 We aren't displaying the restaurant on the page.
 This is because we aren't yet returning it properly from the resolved value.
-The Axios promise resolves to the Axios response object, but we want to return a promise that resolves to the record.
+The Axios promise resolves to an Axios response object, but we want to resolve to the record.
 We can do this by getting the response body:

 ```diff
  createRestaurant(name) {